gongbaodd/gongbaodd.github.io/_docs/2024/10/26/week-43-Riigikogu.md

 I touched pixel watch for the first time.
 I really like the design.
 But I worry the pebble shell can not last long.

 Mac mini is like twice price here than PinDuoDuo.
 I know I will have 2 years' warranty.
 But it is a lot of money.
 Apple is going to announce new Mac mini.
 I hope it is not what I want.
 So I can hang out more not to decide to find a job.

+## Extraordinary

+I finished the second season of Extraordinary.
+Expecting the third season.

+## Bolt scooter

+My first try on bolt scooter.
+Super scared of the speed.